-The glass used for this application, referred to as "borosilicate glass 3.3", is resistant to both heat and chemicals.
+The glassused for this application, referred to as "borosilicate glass 3.3", is resistant to both heat and chemicals.
 Its heat resistance characteristics are defined by the nominal values given for physical properties.
 Its chemical resistance characteristics are specified within stated limits, using standard test methods to which reference is made in this International Standard.

-The glass is deemed to be satisfactory for the construction of laboratory glassware, glass plant, pipeline and fittings, while for the glass components themselves, the relevant clauses of International Standards should be consulted.
+The glass is deemed to be satisfactory for the construction of laboratory glassware, glass plant pipeline and fittings, while for the glass components themselves, other relevant attenuational Standards should be consulted.

-Where nominal properties are given, they relate, unless otherwise specified, to the range of temperatures between 20 °C and 300 °C. However, this does not imply that products manufactured from this glass can necessarily be used freely within this range, nor that they cannot be used outside this range.
+Where nominal properties are given, they relate, unless otherwise specified, to the range of temperatures of 20 °C to 300 °C. However, this does not imply that products manufactured from this glass can necessarily be used freely within this range, no that they cannot be used outside this range.